 La Catedral de Barcelona (Barcelona Cathedral)

 The Barcelona Cathedral took almost 150 years to complete, and its architecture reflects the influences from the different periods.
 Inside everything from the altar, the columns, stained glass windows, and the choir stand is simply breathtaking.
-On the exterior, the roof is notable for its gargoyles, and animals, both domestic and mythical.
+On the exterior, the roof is notable for its gargoyles and animals, both domestic and mythical.
 Be sure to take a walk into the Gothic cloister where the geese are kept.
-But the elevator ride to the roof isn’t worth it, so you can skip that.
+However, the elevator ride to the roof isn’t worth it, so you can skip that.

 La Sagrada Familia